 Other posts in this series:

 There are tons of ways to have a fun weekend, but if you want an EPIC weekend?
-Then you, my friend, need to drive a tank.
-Didn’t know that that was an option, did you?
+Then you, my friend, need to drive a tank in Georgia.
+Didn’t know that tank driving in Georgia was an option, did you?
 I’m here to tell you that it is!
 I’ve started investigating fun things to do outside of Atlanta, and this was an exciting first activity.